tughi/recode/Thoughts.md

 ## Strings

+Strings have the `str` type, are immutable and default to the `""` value.

-The `String` type has the following structure:
+The `str` type is treated internally as the following struct:

     struct String {
         data: [@]u8
-        data_size: i32
-        length: i32
+        length: usize
     }

-String literals are global values of type `String`.
+String literals are converted to `str` values.

+    let text = "Hello"      \ text uses 16 bytes on the stack and 2 bytes in the data section text = "42"             \ this assignment changes the data pointer and sets len to 2

+Strings can be created at runtime using builtin functions...

 ## Variables

-    let text: @String = "123"           \ text holds the address to the specified string let number: i32 = text.length + 1   \ number holds the result of the provided expression let root_node = make @Node()        \ root_node holds the address of a new Node
+    let text = "123"                    \ text holds address and length of "123"
+    let number = text.length + 1        \ number holds the usize result of the provided expression
+    let root_node = make @Node()        \ root_node holds the address of a new Node

 The variable names are symbols used by the compiler to know where the value are stored.